dczmer/davelab/_tmux/index.md

 ## Overview

 Don't struggle managing multiple terminal windows manually.
-Manage them with layouts so you can view them side-by-side, in a grid, or jump between the with a key press.
+Manage them with layouts so you can view them side-by-side, in a grid, or jump between them with a key press.

 ![image](./images/tmux.png)